Investigators go to Boston, re-interview person of interest 40 years after Tylenol poisoning murders

 Indeed we did track down Lewis, at the very same Cambridge, Massachusetts apartment he moved into after being released from prison.

-In 1982, seven people in greater Chicago died after taking Tylenol laced with cyanide.
+In 1982, seven people in the greater Chicago area died after taking Tylenol laced with cyanide.
 Next week marks 40 years since that event, which terrified the city and country.

 Soon after, a man wrote an extortion letter to Johnson & Johnson and its subsidiary, the maker of Tylenol -- demanding $1 million to stop the killings.